What is an establishing shot?

 So, now that you've got all that under your belt, why not start experimenting?
 Watch films, TV shows, and other pieces of content – look at how they use establishing shots, and figure out what works and what doesn’t.
 Establishing shots aren’t always required, and by watching more, you’ll get a feel for when they’re appropriate.

-And if you need music for your content, look no further than Epidemic Sound’s catalog, packing more than 40,000 tracks and 90,000 sound effects.
+And if you need music for your content, look no further than Epidemic Sound’s catalog, bursting with more than 50,000 tracks and 200,000 unique sound effects

 It’s better than royalty-free.
 It’s worry-free.
 Get started with Epidemic Sound below.